pallets/werkzeug/docs/request_data.rst

 How to extend Parsing?
 ----------------------

-Modern web applications transmit a lot more than multipart form data url encoded data.
+Modern web applications transmit a lot more than multipart form data or url encoded data.
 Extending the parsing capabilities by subclassing the :class:`BaseRequest` is simple.
 The following example implements parsing for incoming JSON data::